Skip to main content

 --dry-run-dPreview what would be removed without making changes

---uploads <duration>-uCheck for incomplete uploads older than duration (e.g., 1h, 30m, 2d)
+--uploads <duration>-uCheck upload sessions: remove broken or partial state and uploads older than the given duration (e.g., 1h, 30m, 2d)

 --multipart <duration>-pCleanup orphan S3 multipart uploads older than duration (S3 only)